SAP/ui5-webcomponents/docs/5-development/5-slots.md

 ```

 ### individualSlots
-This option accepts a boolean value and is used to define if each child will have its own slot, allowing you to arrange or wrap the children arbitrarily.
+This option accepts a boolean value and determines whether each child will have its own slot, allowing you to arrange or wrap the children arbitrarily.
 This means that you need to handle the rendering on your own.

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";